Ed94/gencpp/Readme.md

 * Macro or template generation                : This library is to avoid those, adding support for them adds unnecessary complexity.
 * Vendor provided dynamic dispatch (virtuals) : Roll your own, this library might roll its own vtable/interface generation helpers in the future.
-* RTTI                                        : This is kinda covered with the last point, but just wanted to emphasize.
+* RTTI
-* Exceptions                                  : Most fo the
+* Exceptions
-* Execution statment validation               : Execution expressions are defined using the untyped string API.
+* Execution statement validation              : Execution expressions are defined using the untyped string API.

 Keywords in from "Modern C++":

-* constexpr : Great to store compile-time constants, (easier to garanteed when emitted from gentime)
+* constexpr : Great to store compile-time constants, (easier to garantee when emitted from gentime)
 * consteval : Technically fine so long as templates are not used.
 Need to make sure to execute in moderation.
 * constinit : Better than constexpr at doing its job, however, its only c++ 20.
 * export    : Useful if c++ modules ever come around to actually being usable.
 * import    : ^^
 * module    : ^^

-These features are in as they either are not horrible when used conservatively or are a performance benefit (modules).
+These features are not horrible when used conservatively, or are a performance benefit (modules).

-When it comes to excution statements:
+When it comes to expressions:

-There is no parse API for validating excution statements (possibly will add in the future, but very limited in what it can do).
+There is no support for validating expressions.
-This reason there isn't one: thats where the can of worms open for parsing validation.
+The reason: thats where the can of worms open for parsing validation.
+This library would most likey more than double in size with that addition alone.
-For most metaprogramming (espcially for c/c++), expression validation is not necessary, it can be done by the compiler for the runtime program.
+For most metaprogramming (espcially for C/C++), expression validation is not necessary for metaprogramming, it can be done by the compiler for the runtime program.
 Most of the time, the critical complex metaprogramming conundrums are actaully producing the frame of abstractions around the expressions.
 Thus its not very much a priority to add such a level of complexity to the library when there isn't a high reward or need for it.

-To further this point, lets say you do have an error with an execution statment.
+To further this point, lets say you do have an error with an expressions composition.
 It will either be caught by the c++ compiler when compiling the target program, or at runtime for the program.

 * If its not caught by the compiler, the only downside is the error appers on the generated function.
     Those with knowledge of how that definition was generated know where to find the code that inlined that expression in that file for that definition.
 * If its caught at runtime.
 The expression will be shown in a stack trace if debug symbols are enabled in the generated function body.
     Yet again those with knowledge of how that definition was generated know where to find the code that inlined that expression.

-In both these cases will get objectively better debug information than you would normally get on most c++ compilers with complex macros or templates.
+In both these cases the user will get objectively better debug information than you would normally get on most c++ compilers/editors using complex macros or templates.

 ### The Data & Interface

-As mentioned in [Usage](#Usage), the user is provided Code objects by calling the constructor functions to generate them or find existing matches.
+As mentioned in [Usage](#usage), the user is provided Code objects by calling the constructor functions to generate them or find existing matches.

 The AST is managed by the library and provided the user via its interface prodedures.
 However, the user may specificy memory configuration.